DavidvtWout/esphome-matter/README.md

 # Current Limitations

-- Only one device type is supported per endpoint.
-- Matter-over-Ethernet has not been verified.
 - BLE commissioning is currently broken and if it wasn't, it cannot be combined with the `api` component because of limitations in the ESPHome `network` component.

 # See Also